ggdna/seqwalk/README.md

 # seqwalk

 `seqwalk` is a package for designing orthogonal DNA sequence libraries.
-If you want to design DNA barcodes (for sequencing, multiplexed imaging, molecular programming, etc.) `seqwalk` is for you!
-It can efficiently generate libraries of maximal size or maximal predicted orthogonality based on sequence symmetry. `seqwalk` additionally includes off-the-shelf orthogonal sequence libraries, as well as tools for analyzing orthogonal sequence libraries.
+It can efficiently generate libraries of sequences that satisfy sequence symmetry minimization constraints (i.e. minimizing longest common substrings). `seqwalk` additionally includes off-the-shelf orthogonal sequence libraries, as well as some tools for analyzing orthogonal sequence libraries.

-A code-free, interactive version of `seqwalk` can be found [here](https://colab.research.google.com/drive/1eVbcn_b5EE5FcL9NL5EyxeFAqNoImNSa?usp=sharing)
+A code-free, interactive version of `seqwalk` can be found [here](https://colab.research.google.com/drive/1eVbcn_b5EE5FcL9NL5EyxeFAqNoImNSa?usp=sharing).

-For more details, see our preprint (coming soon!).
+For more details, see the [paper](https://www.biorxiv.org/content/10.1101/2022.07.11.499592v1.abstract).

 ## Installation